BVLC/caffe/README.md

             source: "face_example/data/###your_list###"
           }
         }
-- Specify the number of subject corresponding to your training set
+- Specify the number of subject in FC6 layer

         layer {
           name: "fc6"